Unknown-Cyber-Inc/ida/README.md

 ## Installation
 - Move the `MAGIC` directory and `MAGIC_plugin_entry.py` to your IDA plugin directory.
 In my case `/opt/ida/plugins`.
 These can also be installed to `$HOME/.idapro/plugins` [as per this link](https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr/)
-- Copy the contents of `.env.example` to a file called `.env` and place it in the `idapro/plugins` directory
+- Copy the contents of `.env.example` to a file called `.env`
-    * If you are not a developer, you should only need to change `MAGIC_API_ENDPOINT` to hyperlink to MAGIC API's main entrypoint and `MAGIC_API_KEY` to your MAGIC API key
+    * If you are not a developer, you should only need to change `MAGIC_API_KEY` to your MAGIC API key
-    * In case you are a developer, read the [environment variables](#environment-variables) section and change them accordingly
+    * If are a developer, read the [environment variables](#environment-variables) section and change them accordingly
+- That's all.
+Info about the plugins files can be found [here](#files-section).
+Open a binary with IDA and run the plugin with **"Edit -> Plugins -> MAGIC"** or by the shortcut **"ctrl+shift+A"**.

+---

 ## Development Setup <a name="development-setup"></a>
-- Create a virtual environment and note the bin path `yourvenv/bin/`
+- Create a virtual environment and note its path `yourvenv/bin/`
 - Run `source yourvenv/bin/activate` to launch the virtual environment
-    * Note that required dependancies should be installed within the virtual environment
-    * When working with IDA, this is usually the only reason to manually launch the virtual environment
-- With the virtual environment active, run `pip install -r requirements.txt`
+    * This is when you install the [python requirements](#python-requirements).
         * To ensure that IDA is running off of the correct environment, install a simple python library which is not included in the default python installation ["art"](https://pypi.org/project/art/) into your target environment
-    * If you can import and run the library through IDA's CLI for python, then IDA is using the correct environment
+        * If you can import and run the above library through IDA's CLI for python, then IDA is using the correct environment
-- You can type `deactivate` in the terminal to exit the virtual environment at this step
+- You can type `deactivate` in the terminal to exit the virtual environment
 - In `idapro/python/examples/core` there is a script `idapythonrc.py`
+    * Copy the `idapythonrc.py` script inside `~/.idapro/`
+        * Placing it here means IDA will run this code directly after core initialization
-    * Append the code in the following block to `idapythonrc.py`
+    * Append the code in the following block to `~/.idapro/idapythonrc.py`
         * This will execute a script activating the virtual environment that IDA will use
+        * `path/to/your/virtual/environment` refers to your virtual environment path above its `bin` directory

         contents to add to `idapythonrc.py`:

-        ---
+        <p></p>

         ```python
         import os
         virtualenv_path = "path/to/your/virtual/environment"